FIWARE/tutorials.NGSI-v2/docs/custom-iot-agent.md

 [previous tutorial](https://github.com/FIWARE/tutorials.IoT-Sensors/), however they have been already been adapted to respond to the custom XML messaging format.

-Therefore the overall architecture will consist of the following elements:
+Therefore, the overall architecture will consist of the following elements:

 -   The FIWARE [Orion Context Broker](https://fiware-orion.readthedocs.io/en/latest/) which will receive requests using [NGSI-v2](https://fiware.github.io/specifications/OpenAPI/ngsiv2)